Renting a property can be a formidable task regardless of whether this is your first time to rent or if you have rented properties in the past.

 Do I have to pay a deposit?

-Yes, a security deposit is required in case of any of damage or dilapidation of the property during your tenancy.
+Yes, a security deposit is required in case of any damage or dilapidation of the property during your tenancy.
 All Whitegates local offices hold deposits under one of the three Tenancy Deposit Schemes in England and Wales.

 Is my deposit refundable?

 Your deposit will be held for the duration of the tenancy.
 At the end of the tenancy you will be checked out of your property and an assessment of damage / dilapidations will be made.
 Your tenancy agreement will state what can be claimed from the deposit.
 If any of these items are identified, then your Whitegates local office will contact you to discuss the proposed deductions.
-All Whitegates local offices would prefer to be able to agree to refund the full deposit to you on your vacation, but it will be your responsibility to ensure that you have fulfilled the terms of the tenancy, left the property in accordance with the inventory and schedule of condition, followed the check out notes and ensured that you rent is paid up to date.
+All Whitegates local offices would prefer to be able to agree to refund the full deposit to you on your vacation, but it will be your responsibility to ensure that you have fulfilled the terms of the tenancy, left the property in accordance with the inventory and schedule of condition, followed the check out notes and ensured that your rent is paid up to date.

 As a full-time student do I have to pay council tax?

 A student does not have to pay council tax if they live in halls of residence or a house where all of the residents are students in full-time education.
-This is provided that all of the students in the house have supplied the council office with a copy of their tenancy agreement and student certificate.
+This is provided that all of the students in the house have supplied the council with a copy of their tenancy agreement and student certificate.

 When can I pick up the keys to my new home?